Skip advert

 Advertisement - Article continues below

-The Vehicle to Load function (V2L) is a neat idea that allows the EV6 to power or charge devices — via a three-pin plug.
+There’s a Vehicle to Load function (V2L) which is a neat idea that allows the EV6 to power or charge devices via a three-pin plug.
 We think that’s an especially neat idea if you are on a camping trip away from mains electricity because it allows you to keep your phone topped up, or even power items, such as a laptop.
 A V2L dock is located under the rear seat, while an adaptor can also be used to connect to the main external charging port.

 As with the Hyundai Ioniq 5, the EV6 is a surprisingly big car in the metal.
 At 4,680mm long, 1,550mm tall and 1,880mm wide, the EV6 is 31mm longer than a Skoda Enyaq, although the width is virtually identical.
 It’s also 66mm lower than the Enyaq, which helps give the Kia its sporty, dynamic look.
 The 2,900mm wheelbase is actually longer than the Audi A8, meaning there’s plenty of room inside.